 These two sources can help you search for Russian-language sources in our databases, especially MLA and the Library Catalog.

-For citation tips, see the MLA style manual and guide to scholarly publishing behind the Reference Desk.
+For citation tips, see the MLA style manual and guide to scholarly publishing PN147 .G444 2008.
 This is not the same thing as the MLA Handbook.
 (The latter does not include Russian-specific tips.)
 Specific tips within the style manual include capitalization and proper names.

 Watch out for variant spellings (or variant transliterations) of names of works, characters, etc.